onlyfanfuriks/simple-reg-cleaner/README.md

 ### Debug Mode

-If you have used the application with the `--debug` option and need to immediately trigger the cleanup process, you might need to clean the `latest_cleanup.json` file or delete a specific section with the job result you are interested in.
-Performing this step enables you to trigger the next cleanup immediately without waiting for the next automatic cleanup cycle.
+If you have been using the application with the `--debug` option and need to trigger the cleanup process immediately, you may need to clean up the `latest_cleanup.json` file or delete a specific section containing the job result you are interested in.
+Performing this step will allow you to trigger the next cleanup immediately, without having to wait for the next automatic cleanup cycle.

-After running the application with the `--debug` mode, you need to stop the application using `Ctrl + C` and then restart it without the `--debug` option to resume the normal cleanup process.
+After running the application in `--debug` mode, you must stop the application with `Ctrl + C` and then restart it without the `--debug` option to resume the normal cleanup process.

 ### Logs and cache files

-* App logs stored in `logs/cleaner.log`
+* Application logs stored in `logs/cleaner.log`
-* Every performed check and runs with timestamps in `cache/history.log`
+* Each check and run performed with timestamps in `cache/history.log`
-* Every latest cleanup info about jobs and deleted images in `cache/latest_cleanup.json`
+* All latest cleanup information about jobs and deleted images in `cache/latest_cleanup.json`

 ## Docker Image Options

-This repository includes two Dockerfiles located in the root directory: `Dockerfile` based on Alpine Linux and `Dockerfile.bullseye` based on Debian 11.
+This repository contains two Dockerfiles located in the root directory: `Dockerfile` based on Alpine Linux and `Dockerfile.bullseye` based on Debian 11.

-Both Docker containers are designed to execute the same command: `python3 main.py --watch --http-logs`, which initiates the cleanup process in an infinite loop.
-Once you start the container, it will continue running indefinitely, requiring no further intervention.
-This setup ensures a hassle-free and continuous Docker images cleanup process.
+Both Docker containers are designed to run the same command: `python3 main.py --watch --http-logs`, which starts the cleanup process in an infinite loop.
+Once started, the container will continue to run indefinitely without any further intervention.
+This setup ensures a smooth and continuous cleanup process for Docker images.

 ### Build